Can we trust the evaluation on ChatGPT?: Introduction

-Thus, if OpenAI continuously updates its models, by using queries submitted by researchers who wanted to evaluate ChatGPT's performance on various Natural Language Processing (NLP) tasks, it is likely that ChatGPT is already contaminated with the test datasets of many NLP tasks, which can lead to apparent excellence in NLP tasks.
-Such contamination has been documented in the training data of other language models~\cite{brown2020language,dodge2021documenting,carlini2020extracting}.\footnote{https://aisnakeoil.substack.com/p/gpt-4-and-professional-benchmarks}
+Thus, if OpenAI continuously updates its models, by using queries submitted by researchers who wanted to evaluate ChatGPT's performance on various Natural Language Processing (NLP) tasks, it is likely that ChatGPT is already contaminated with the test datasets of many NLP tasks, which can lead to \emph{performance overestimation} in NLP tasks.
+Such contamination has been documented in the training data of other language models~\cite{brown2020language,dodge2021documenting,carlini2020extracting}.\footnote{\url{https://archive.is/44RRa}}

-It is important to highlight a distinction between two kinds of contamination acknowledged in literature~\cite{dodge2021documenting}---(1) the case when both the task input text and output labels of test datasets are used for training/fine-tuning versus (2) the case when just the input text is used.
+It is important to highlight a distinction between two kinds of contamination acknowledged in literature~\cite{dodge2021documenting}: (1) the case where both the task input and labels are leaked to the model via training versus (2) the case where just the input is exposed.
 The latter is surely a smaller concern.
 However, even without the correct labels, exposure to the text in the same domain has been documented to increase the performance of the model to the corresponding NLP task~\cite{min2022rethinking}.
-Although we do not have any documented evidence that the ground-truth output answers/labels of the NLP tasks were submitted to the platform and the ChatGPT model has been trained with such data, the annotator-generated responses to queries submitted to OpenAI during the RLHF step could potentially match the input text with output labels of the right kind.
+Although we do not have any documented evidence that the ground-truth output answers/labels of the NLP tasks were submitted to the platform and the ChatGPT model has been trained with such data, we cannot exclude such possibility either.
+The annotator-generated responses to queries submitted to OpenAI during the RLHF step could potentially match the input text with output labels of the right kind; it is not possible to ensure no one has exposed certain input-label pairs to the model, for instance, via a few-shot learning experiment.
 Given that language models show competitive performance in classification tasks despite poorly labeled data~\cite{min2022rethinking,garg2022can}, we cannot discard the possibility that the RLHF pipeline might essentially be a weaker variant of type (1) contamination.